anna-marie-vos/TimesheetLogger/README.md

 * it should save everyday.
 * it should save a new .csv file everyday.
 * the data being stored should look like this: filename; timestamp

+## Actual MVP- Funtionality
+* You run the exe file in linux (windows, currently still running a script)
+* It automatically saves the .csv file where the exe file is saved.
+* it logs the start / finish / duration times.
+It also logs the active window.
+* you select the time interval you want to log.
+* press start and it automatically starts logging.
+* it saves a new csv everyday (if you've stopped it the day before, otherwise it just continues... must fix this)

 ### Learning
 * sudo apt-get install python-wnck